robinjmurphy/opensearch-workshop/exercises/1-intro.md

 You should see a list of built-in indices like `.opensearch-observability` and `.kibana_1`.

-Add column titles to the output using the `?v` param.
+You can add column titles to the output using the `?v` param.

 ```
 GET _cat/indices?v